pomdtr/lazy/README.md

-# Lazy - Universal Launcher
+# Lzy - Universal Launcher

-Lazy is an helper tool allowing you to build an interactive UI for any command line app using a simple YAML config file.
+Lzy is an helper tool allowing you to build an interactive UI for any command line app using a simple YAML config file.

-Lazy integrate with multiple client and it is easy to write a new one one.
+Lzy integrate with multiple client and it is easy to write a new one one.
 Currently two are available:

 - [fzf](./clients/fzf/README.md)
 - [raycast](./client/raycast/README.md)